Skip to main content

 Best Practices

-• Use select for handling multiple channels or timeouts
+• Use select for multiple channels or timeouts